IN THE PRESS

-Aubrey Noronha (NA-ROW-NA) is a recognized Character Education and Safe Schools Speaker who believes in the possibility of a safer and more emotionally connected school culture.
-Through his Hello Hope Canada programs, Aubrey seeks to instill his hope for the future into the minds and hearts of youth and caring adults.
+Aubrey Noronha (NA-ROW-NA) is is a recognized Safe Schools, Mental Health and Anti-Racism Speaker who believes in the possibility of a safer and more emotionally connected school and workplace culture.
+Through his Hello Hope Canada programs, Aubrey seeks to instill his hope for the future into the minds and hearts of youth, educators, families and professionals.

 Aubrey is also a recording artist.
 He has sung duets with John Legend, Foo Fighters and Adele ... while listening to them on his headphones during his evening jog.